microsoft/aksworkshop/_entries/02-02 challenge2.md

 ![](media/51744cdc31c555b1d76c71f5e2693471.png)

+**Note, any changes to your public IP during the hack may cause downtime.
+It is recommended that you deploy it in a manner that will ensure it does not change.**

 1. Deploy an instance of MongoDB to your cluster

 2. Create Kubernetes YAML files to deploy the Capture Order service and expose a public endpoint. **Ensure you are using the most recent version of the image**